yungcypo/Obsidian/Programming/HTML.md

 # HTML
+Hyper-Text Markdown Language
-Hyper-Text Markdown Language, used for creating websites
+Used for creating websites
 > Note: HTML is not an programming language

 # Basic stuff